8:30 AM Holy Eucharist Rite I

 Music at St. James’ is an integral part of the worship experience and parish life.
 Congregational, choral and organ music at the 10:30 Sunday service and seasonal feast days supports the appointed liturgical and lectionary themes and is based in the traditional Episcopal/Anglican liturgical and classical styles, using Hymnal 1982 and Wonder, Love and Praise.

-Mr. Andrew J. Smith is organist and choirmaster at St. James’, serving in the part-time position since January of 2017.
-He plans the music for each service, rehearses and directs the Choir, and plays the organ for the weekly 10:30 Eucharist, as well as playing for most weddings and funerals.
+Mrs. Joey Polk is organist and choirmaster at St. James’, serving in the part-time position since July of 2017.
+She plans the music for each service, rehearses and directs the Choir, and plays the organ for the weekly 10:30 Eucharist, as well as playing for most weddings and funerals.

 Other musical expressions such as popular and folk-based musical styles are on occasion integrated into or take the place of the traditional musical style.
 Outdoor services may use bluegrass, blues, and jazz styles exclusively, often performed by St. James members and area musicians.
 In addition, instrumental musicians are used at times to supplement the traditional service and choral music.